- Why are local educational agencies (LEAs) required

 The ESEA requires that all teachers teaching in core academic subjects are to be "highly qualified" not later than the end of the 2005–06 school year.
 The ESEA requires that each teacher must have: (1) a Bachelor's degree, (2) a state credential or an Intern Certificate/Credential for no more than three years, and (3) demonstrated subject matter competence for each core subject to be taught by the teacher.
 More information on teacher qualifications required under the ESEA can be found on the CDE Improving Teacher and Principal Quality [http://www.cde.ca.gov/nclb/sr/tq/index.asp] Web page.

-High poverty schools are defined as those schools with student eligibility in the highest quartile as defined by the free and reduced price meals (reduced meals) program.
-Low poverty schools are those in the lowest quartile of eligibility in the reduced meals program.
+High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+Low-poverty schools are defined as those schools with student eligibility of approximately 39 percent or less in the free and reduced price meals program.

 - Are county offices of education, when preparing SARCs